Why is this important?

 - the child will have information about who both parents are.

-You can find information on joint birth registration in a leaflet produced by the Scottish Government by clicking on this link: www.scotland.gov.uk
+You can find information on joint birth registration in a leaflet called 'Joint birth registration involving both parents' produced by the Scottish Government on their website at www.scotland.gov.uk.

 Making changes to a birth certificate